 Otoplasty Surgery can be performed under local anesthesia with sedation or under general anesthesia, and consists of making a small incision behind the ear removing some of the cartilage and manipulating the cartilage with sutures in essence “pinning the ears back” to a more aesthetically pleasing position.
 The patient is required to wear a headband for several days after surgery.
 Children can usually return to school in several days and full activity is resumed within two weeks.
 The satisfaction rate for this surgery is extremely high as the results are immediately visible and are usually lifelong.

-Recovering from Otoplasty Surgery
+Recovery from Otoplasty

 After surgery you will be discharged with explicit wound care and subsequent scar care instructions.
 You will be quite swollen for 2-4 days after surgery, and we will counsel you about caring for that aspect of your recovery.
 Most of my patients return to work in 2-3 days, and pain after surgery is well controlled with mild pain medication or Tylenol.
 Sutures are removed 10-14 days after surgery.

-The Otoplasty surgery is performed in my state of the art, fully certified operative suite in my office located on the Upper East Side in NYC.
+The ear surgery is performed in my state of the art, fully certified operative suite in my office located on the Upper East Side in NYC.
 You will be given a follow-up appointment with me in 5-7 days.

 If you are displeased with the shape or size of your ears, give me a call to schedule your consultation!